 There has been much controversy about climbing the rock but a walk around the burial caves and ancient art paintings at the base is a good substitute.
 Don’t forget to include Kings Canyon (the setting for the movie, Priscilla Queen of the Desert) and the Olgas when you go.

 Head north to Darwin via Lichfield or Kakadu National Park where you can see crocodiles and wetlands or hire a bike at Katherine Gorge and cycle to the springs.
 If you’re going to the Northern Territory it’s worth investing in a fly net for this tropical climate.

 Tennant Creek is an odd little place and half of its population are aborigines.
 If you can handle the strangeness it’s worth a stop to see the Devils Marbles, an important site from the Dreamtime or visit Kalgoorlie for a real gold rush town.

 Cruise past the rugged red cliffs of the Kimberley region then west to Broome, known for its pearling industry to drive a 4×4 along the northern stretch of Cable Beach.
 Many people skip this region but if you have the time it is worth travelling to.
 Nambung National Park is where you'll find the Pinnacles Desert, an area of pointy formations made out of limestone.

-Australia is the place to sleep under the stars in a swag and experience a hot sunny Christmas.
+Travel Australia alone and you'll have so many adventures.
+There are so many attractions in Australia, and things to do from sleeping under the stars in a swag to experiencing a hot sunny Christmas.
 If you decide to spend the Christmas holidays in Australia you may be lucky enough to catch a glimpse of Santa jet skiing along Sydney Harbour.
 There really is no other place like it.

-Combine your trip to Australia with a stopover in Asia.
+Combine your solo female travel Australia trip with a stopover in Asia.